-Consulting Services ICD entered into an agreement with AHA, commencing on April 15, 2015, in which AHA shall provide professional project management services for a term of three years.
-For these services, ICD will annually compensate AHA \$100,000, not to exceed \$300,000 in total.
-In December 2020, the agreement was amended to extend through December 31, 2021, and during 2021 and 2020, ICD was charged \$100,000 for consulting services.
-As of December 31, 2021 and 2020, \$0 and \$100,000, respectively, remains payable.
+Consulting Services ICD entered into an agreement with AHA, commencing on April 15, 2015, in which AHA shall provide professional project management services.
+In May 2022, the agreement was amended to extend through December 31, 2024, and during 2022 and 2021, ICD was charged and paid \$200,000 for consulting services.

-Developer Fee Payable The Subsidiaries have entered into joint developer fee agreements with ICD and AHA (together referred to as the Developers in the amounts of 90.00% and 10.00%, respectively, or such amount agreed to by the Developers).
-As of December 31, 2021 and 2020, the Developers have entered into developer fee agreements in the amounts of \$7,290,000.
-ICD's portion (90.00%) has been eliminated from presentation due to consolidation, net of costs incurred to provide development services, (\$173,677 and \$139,400 in 2021 and 2020, respectively).
-As of December 31, 2021 and 2020, developer fees owed to AHA of \$480,577 and \$306,900, respectively, remain unpaid.
+Developer Fee Payable The Subsidiaries have entered into joint developer fee agreements with ICD and AHA (together referred to as the Developers, in the amounts of 90.00% and 10.00%, respectively, or such amount agreed to by the Developers).
+As of December 31, 2022 and 2021, the Developers have entered into developer fee agreements in the amounts of \$7,290,000.
+ICD's portion (90.00%) has been eliminated during consolidation.
+As of December 31, 2022 and 2021, developer fees owed to AHA of \$337,500 and \$480,577, respectively, remain unpaid.

 Due to Affiliate During 2021, AHA advanced \$197,000 to ICD.
 This advance is unsecured, does not bear interest, and is payable as cash flow permits.
+During 2022, the advance was repaid in full.

-Limited Partner Fees In connection with the limited partnerships, the limited partners (noncontrolling entities) charge Asset Management Fees for miscellaneous services rendered to the Partnerships.
+Limited Partner Fees In connection with the limited partnerships, the limited partners (non-controlling entities) charge Asset Management Fees for miscellaneous services rendered to the Partnerships.